Code Blue back in effect tonight

-Code Blue went back into effect Thursday night and will remain so through 8 a.m.
-Saturday, due to forecasted below-freezing overnight temperatures, per Mayor Michelle Roman’s direction.
+Code Blue is in effect through 8 a.m.
+Saturday, due to forecasted below-freezing overnight temperatures, per a directive issued Monday by Mayor Michelle Roman.

 Any homeless person or individual without home heating may go directly to the Salvation Army citadel, 50 Cottage St., between 8 and 10 p.m. for shelter.
 After 10 p.m., anyone needing shelter should go to the walk-up window at Lockport Police Department, Niagara Street entrance, for assistance.